 COVID-19: How to improve the hygiene of its environment?

 Text updated on 2020-05-20

 The virus is invisible.
 Have you identified all its hiding places?
 Dislodge it by washing or disinfecting!

 In order not to bring back the coronavirus agent of COVID-19 to your home, here are some simple hygiene tips to follow.

 Because SARS-CoV-2 is an enveloped virus, it is fragile and unable to survive in the environment for long periods of time.
 Let's take this opportunity to eliminate it from our homes by following the same rules of hygiene that apply to many diseases:

-- Provisions brought into your home: Wash your hands after unpacking and discarding the day's groceries (see scenario Going to a store).
+- Provisions brought into the dwelling: Wash your hands after unpacking and discarding the day's groceries (see scenario Going to a store).